rust-lang/rfcs/text/0000-generic-futures.md

 - Risk of fragmentation and/or added complexity of executor APIs: since executors will be able to specialise their futures for their executors, this may cause additional fragmentation in the async ecosystem.
 Maintaining support for traditional futures _and_ specialised futures could have an impact on executor APIs and implementations, as these futures would need to be kept distinct.
 	- Note that this risk also exists with the runtime specialisation discussed in the `waker_getters` RFC, with the clear advantage for this RFC that fragmentation could be detected and handled at compile time.
 - Due to `std::task::Wake` _and_ `Waker` already exisiting, naming the new trait for wakers may be awkward, and the three symbols may become confusing to newcomers.
+- The RFC breaks the RPIT model of teaching `async fn` (and assumes the current implementation of `async fn` doesn't rely on RPIT).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives